-This medication is used to treat infections of certain parasites (e.g., Schistosoma and liver flukes).
+This medication is used to treat infections of certain parasites (such as Schistosoma and liver flukes).
 Curing parasitic infections helps to improve your health and quality of life.
-Praziquantel belongs to a class of drugs known as antihelmintics.
+Praziquantel belongs to a class of drugs known as anthelmintics.
 It works by killing the parasites.
 It also paralyzes the parasites, causing them to release their hold on the blood vessel walls so the body can remove them naturally.

-Take this medication by mouth with food, usually 3 times a day (4 to 6 hours apart) for 1 day or as directed by your doctor.
+Take this medication by mouth with a meal as directed by your doctor, usually 3 times a day (4 to 6 hours apart) for 1 day.
 Quickly swallow the tablets or tablet segments with a full glass of water (8 ounces or 240 milliliters).
 Do not chew or suck the tablets because the bitter taste of praziquantel may cause gagging or vomiting.
 Your doctor may direct you to take this medication fewer than 3 times a day or to take it for longer than 1 day.
 Follow your doctor's directions exactly.

 Dosage is based on your medical condition, weight, and response to treatment.
 Tablets are scored with lines.
 You may need to break the tablet to get the correct dose.
 Ask your pharmacist for directions on breaking the tablet to get the right dose for you.

 Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
 Grapefruit can increase the chance of side effects with this medicine.
 Ask your doctor or pharmacist for more details.

 Your symptoms may worsen when you start taking praziquantel.
 Tell your doctor right away if your condition lasts or worsens.

 You Might Also Like

 Are you currently using Biltricide?